anurodhme/strategic-coalition-shap/paper/lit_review.md

 **No existing method provides exact-quality Shapley value approximations with O(nk) memory complexity while maintaining model-agnostic, open-source implementation.**

-This establishes **Low-Rank SHAP as a genuine novel contribution** to the field of explainable AI.
+This establishes **Strategic Coalition SHAP as a genuine novel contribution** to the field of explainable AI.
 7. **Gap**: No open-source tool gives O(nk) memory & model-agnostic Shapley on ≤8 GB.